alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide
-  :deck => "suspicious-minds",
-  :slide => 49,
+  slide_image2
+  filename="slide49.jpeg"
-  :alt => "A black and white photo of a crashed plane, upside down."
+  alt="A black and white photo of a crashed plane, upside down." caption="Image: [Black and white image of a crashed plane](https://pxhere.com/en/photo/775521), downloaded from Pxhere.
+CC0."
 %}
-  Image: [Black and white image of a crashed plane](https://pxhere.com/en/photo/775521), downloaded from Pxhere.
-  CC0.
-{% endslide %}

 How did they get there?
 It's not like planes never break.